Government Survey Data

-Are responses to surveys in the hands of a non-government contractor subject to Minnesota Statutes, Chapter 13?
+Are responses to surveys in the hands of a government contractor subject to Minnesota Statutes, Chapter 13?

 Yes.
-When a non-government entity contracts with government to conduct a survey or perform other duties related to a survey, such as compilation of information, data the non-government entity collects, creates, and maintains related to the contracted survey work are subject to the requirements of Chapter 13.
+When a private entity contracts with government to conduct a survey or perform other duties related to a survey, such as compilation of information, data the private entity collects, creates, and maintains related to the contracted survey work are subject to the requirements of Chapter 13.
 (See Minnesota Statutes, section 13.05, subdivision 11.)